-Identify the general shape of the curve and whether it is a negative or positive etc.
+- Firstly, identify the general shape of the curve and whether it is of a negative or positive shape.

-Identify the y-intercept – put in x=0 to see where the graph cuts the y-axis.
+- Next, find the y-intercept – substitute x=0 into the equation of the graph to see where the graph cuts the y-axis.

-Place the curve so that it cuts the x and y axes at the correct points making sure that the curve bounces off the x axis at any repeated roots.
+- Finally, place the curve so that it cuts the x and y axes at the correct points making sure that the curve touches the x axis at any repeated roots.

 See Cubics to find out more about sketching cubics.